christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 There are basically two constructs for defining the behavior of a mock object:
 `ON_CALL` and `EXPECT_CALL`.
-The difference? `ON_CALL` defines what happens when a mock method is called, but <em>doesn't imply any expectation on the method being called</em>. `EXPECT_CALL` not only defines the behavior, but also sets an expectation that <em>the method will be called with the given arguments, for the given number of times</em> (and *in the given order* when you specify the order too).
+The difference? `ON_CALL` defines what happens when a mock target is called, but <em>doesn't imply any expectation on the target being called</em>. `EXPECT_CALL` not only defines the behavior, but also sets an expectation that <em>the target will be called with the given arguments, for the given number of times</em> (and *in the given order* when you specify the order too).